GabrielaTuma/Credit_Risk_Analysis/README.md

 - F1 score: F1 score is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0.

-Our analysis is related to credit risk, in this case, positive values are high risk loans and **precision** will tell us the relationship between **correctly predicted high risk** loans and the **total amount of high risk predictions.** The **recall** score, in the other hand, uses correctly and **incorrectly** predicted high risk loans to be calculated.
+This analysis is related to credit risk, in this case, positive values are high risk loans and **precision** will calculate the relationship between **correctly predicted high risk** loans and the **total amount of high risk predictions.** The **recall** score, on the other hand, takes correctly and **incorrectly** predicted high risk loans values to be calculated.

 ### Resampling